mdaffin/disconnected.systems/site/blog/bare-metal-rust-on-the-teensy-3.1/index.md

 ### Compile and upload

-Compiling is very simple and unlike the c and assembly examples it doesn't get more complex as the project grows as cargo handles this for us.
+Compiling is simple and unlike the c and assembly examples it doesn't get more complex as the project grows as cargo handles this for us.

 ```bash